Criminally Insane (film): Plot

 Detective McDonough returns to re-interview Ethel, and although she gives contradictory information, the detective leaves without incident.
 Ethel proceeds to dismember her victims, stuff the pieces into sacks, and drive them out to a seaside area to dump them into the ocean.
-But too many witnesses are around, so she's forced to take the bags back home and drag them back into the house; on the way in she forgets to close her car's trunk.
+But too many witnesses are around, so she is forced to take the bags back home and drag them back into the house; on the way in she forgets to close her car's trunk.
 A suspicious neighbor peers into it, finds a severed hand, and calls the police.
 In the end, Detective McDonough walks in on Ethel eating one of her dead grandmother's arms.